w3f/polkadot-wiki/docs/learn/learn-assets.md

 thought of as the "home base" of assets in the network.

 {{ polkadot: Statemint uses DOT :polkadot }}{{ kusama: Statemine uses KSM :kusama }} as its native token.
-The chain yields its governance to its parent Relay Chain, and has no inflation or era-based rewards for collators (although collators do receive a portion of transaction fees).
+The chain yields its governance to its parent Relay Chain and has no inflation or era-based rewards for collators (although collators receive a portion of transaction fees).
 As a [system parachain](https://polkadot.network/blog/common-good-parachains-an-introduction-to-governance-allocated-parachain-slots/),
 {{ polkadot: Statemint :polkadot }}{{ kusama: Statemine :kusama }} has a trusted relationship with the Relay Chain, and as such, can teleport {{ polkadot: DOT :polkadot }}{{ kusama: KSM :kusama }}